calchiwo/calchiwo/README.md

 ## Languages and Tools
 - Programming Languages: Python, Typescript, Next.js, Tailwind CSS
-- Tools: Initially, I used mobile IDEs like Acode and Termux on my mother's phone.
-Now I use tools like Git and VS Code
+- Initially, I used mobile IDEs like Acode and Termux on my mother's phone.
+- Now I use tools like Git and VS Code

 ## Connect with Me
 - LinkedIn: [Caleb Wodi](https://www.linkedin.com/in/calchiwo)